matterhorn103/quanstants/README.md

 Quantity(1.3, m)
 ```

+Note the distinction in `quanstants` between a rounding "method" (to decimal places/significant figures/uncertainty) and rounding "mode" (how to round the final digit i.e. up or down).

 The rounding takes place in a `decimal.localcontext()`, meaning that the user's choices of rounding mode for `Decimal` and `quanstants` are kept separate:
 ```python
 >>> from decimal import Decimal